REXCRAFT88/Majora-s-Mask-D-D-Adventure-companion-app/README.md

 # Majora's Mask D\&D Adventure Companion

-The Majora's Mask D\&D Adventure Companion is a comprehensive desktop companion application designed to enhance your experience with The Legend of Zelda: Majora's Mask D\&D Adventure Modul created by u/lemiel14n3.
+The Majora's Mask D&D Adventure Companion is a comprehensive desktop companion application designed to enhance your experience with The Legend of Zelda: Majora's Mask D\&D Adventure Module created by u/lemiel14n3.

 ## Features